momentum-design/momentum-ui/web-components/REACT_USAGE.md

     "eject": "react-scripts eject"
   },
   ```
-NOTE: The changes to scripts commands enable the following WebPack modifications to be run within the Create React App environment.

-### Copy Static Assets
+### Copy Static Assets & Configure Jest for Testing
 Momentum Web Components use Cisco fonts and Icon fonts that must be served within the project.
-This WebPack ammendment copies those resources from the related module packages.
+This Webpack ammendment copies those resources from the installed dependencies (`node_modules`) to the `public` directory.
+In addition, the jest config override ensures tests run successfully with the addition of web components.
 ##### Create config-overrides.js (`create-react-app/my-app/config-overrides.js`)
 Copy the following code below:
 ```js